 “Probiotics treat IBS!”

 There’s a million claims out there and a million more probiotic supplements to buy.
-So how do you know what the best probiotic supplement is?
+So how do you know what the best probiotics are?

 Before we jump into that, let’s quickly define probiotics: